Terkwood/PLOWMAN/README.md

 ## Setup

-Allow player to choose sex of hero.
-Randomly select skin tone of hero.
-But initial clothing should be a hermit's robe (gray/brown/etc).
+Initial clothing should be a hermit's robe (gray/brown/etc).

 ## Controls